RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 ### Provisioning

-Select the "Continue" button to create the subscription and deploy the database(s).
+Select the "Continue" button to create the subscription and deploy the databases.
 The subscription will show a "Pending" status and take approximately ten to fifteen minutes to create.
 You will receive an email once your databases are ready to use.